IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 Written by Emily Wagner, M.S.

-Your kidneys play an important role in keeping you healthy — they make sure your fluid, salt, and hormone levels are balanced, regulate your blood pressure, and help your body get rid of waste.
+Your kidneys play an important role in keeping you healthy.
+They make sure your fluid, salt, and hormone levels are balanced, regulate your blood pressure, and help your body get rid of waste.
 If you’re living with immunoglobulin A (IgA) nephropathy — also known as Berger’s disease — kidney damage can interfere with all of these necessary processes.
-Fortunately, there are several treatment options available to help you better control your blood pressure and reduce inflammation caused by IgA nephropathy.
+Fortunately, there are several treatment options to help you better control your blood pressure and reduce inflammation caused by IgA nephropathy.

-Read on to learn more about how IgA nephropathy is treated, along with lifestyle changes you can make to help you manage the disease.
-By working with your nephrologist (a doctor specializing in treating kidney diseases) and following your treatment plan, you may help prevent disease progression, lasting kidney damage, and kidney failure.
+Read on to learn more about how IgA nephropathy is treated and lifestyle changes you can make to help manage the disease.
+By working with your nephrologist (a doctor specializing in treating kidney diseases) and following your treatment plan, you may be able to help prevent disease progression, lasting kidney damage, and kidney failure.

 What Is IgA Nephropathy?

-IgA deposits eventually affect your kidney function, making it harder for your body to get rid of extra fluid and waste.
+IgA deposits eventually affect your kidneys, making it harder for your body to get rid of extra fluid and waste.
 Damaged kidneys also leak blood and proteins, so you may begin to notice symptoms such as:

 • Edema — Swelling in your legs or feet caused by fluid buildup in your body